-(3) address, as appropriate, how various research/scholarship/creative activities are valued and the outlets in which employees might be expected to publish, exhibit, or perform.
+(3) address, as appropriate, how various

+research/scholarship/creative activities are valued and the outlets in which employees might be expected to publish, exhibit, or perform.

-(4) be rigorous and detailed enough that a reasonable employee should not be uncertain or confused about what performance or accomplishment is sufficient in teaching, research/scholarship/creative activity, professional duties commonly assigned in the department or unit, and service to earn each performance evaluation rating.
+(4) be rigorous and detailed enough that a reasonable employee should not be uncertain or confused about what

+2018-2021 CBA performance or accomplishment is sufficient in teaching, research/scholarship/creative activity, professional duties commonly assigned in the department or unit, and service to earn each performance evaluation rating.
 The clarifications shall identify for each assignment area some representative examples of the achievements or performance characteristics that would earn each performance evaluation rating, consistent with an employee's assigned duties.
-Examples shall be included for typical assignments within the department or unit (e.g., for 2-2 and 3-2 teaching assignments with correspondingly larger and smaller research assignments, if typically assigned), and must demonstrate the equitable opportunity required by (2) above.
+Examples shall be included for typical assignments within the department or unit (e.g., for 2-2 and 3-2 teaching assignments, if typically assigned), and must demonstrate the equitable opportunity required by (2) above by (2) above.

-(f) Process for developing AESPs.
+by (2) above. (f) Process for developing AESPs.
 (1) In tenure-granting departments or units, a committee of six members including four unit employees (at least two must have tenure) elected by the employees in the unit, the department chair or unit head, and one representative appointed by the dean will develop or revise AESPs.
 If a department or unit has fewer than two tenured employees, the entire department or unit shall vote to elect up to four employees to serve on the committee, along with the department chair or unit head and one member appointed by the dean.
 (2) Employees in the department or unit shall propose AESPs or changes thereto as developed by the committee by a majority vote in a secret ballot.
 If a majority exists, the proposed AESPs shall be forwarded to the dean or the appropriate vice president.
 (3) The proposed AESPs or revisions thereto shall be reviewed

 (3) The proposed AESPs or revisions thereto shall be reviewed by the dean or vice president.
 If the dean/vice president determines the proposed AESPs do not meet their expectations, the dean/vice president may refer them back to the department or unit for revision with a written statement of the reasons for non-acceptance.
+(4) Once the dean or vice president determines the proposed